Structural Dynamics Descriptors for Metal Halide Perovskites: Introduction

-There are advantages to using HHP materials in photovoltaic devices such as long photogenerated carrier diffusion lengths, which have been related to the polar nature of the organic A-site cations.\cite{stranks2013electron,aron_origin_performance} However, the presence of the molecular species introduces an additional degree of rotational freedom.
+There are advantages to using hybrid perovskites in photovoltaic devices, such as long photogenerated carrier diffusion lengths, which have been related to the polar nature of the organic A-site cations.\cite{stranks2013electron,aron_origin_performance} However, the presence of the molecular species introduces an additional degree of rotational freedom in the crystal.
 The structure of the light elements (e.g. C, H, N) can be difficult to distinguish from the heavy frameworks (e.g. Pb, Br, I) using standard characterisation techniques such as X-ray diffraction.
 The molecular arrangement and reorientations have been probed from techniques including quasi-elastic neutron scattering\cite{leguy2015dynamics} and time-resolved infrared spectroscopy\cite{bakulin2015real}.
-Compositional engineering of HHPs to produce stable and high-performant materials has led to the study of such complex mixtures as Cs$_{0.05}$FA$_{0.78}$MA$_{0.17}$Pb(I$_{0.83}$Br$_{0.17}$)$_{3}$.\cite{triple_cation1} Experimental observations on these state-of-the-art materials suggest that the (average) cubic perovskite phase of this material possesses (local) symmetry-breaking tilting of octahedra, that hinders degradation pathways.\cite{perov_tilting_stable_science}
+Compositional engineering of perovskites to produce stable and high-performant materials has led to the study of such complex mixtures as Cs$_{0.05}$FA$_{0.78}$MA$_{0.17}$Pb(I$_{0.83}$Br$_{0.17}$)$_{3}$.\cite{triple_cation1} Experimental observations on these state-of-the-art materials suggest that the (average) cubic perovskite phase of this material possesses (local) symmetry-breaking tilting of octahedra, that hinders degradation pathways.\cite{perov_tilting_stable_science}

-From the materials simulation perspective, modelling of perovskite dynamics at finite temperatures can be achieved using molecular dynamics (MD).\cite{quarti2015structural,mattoni2016modeling,egger2016hybrid,dar2016origin,stoich_MD_perov_mixed_anion_cation,guo2022atomistic} However, large and long simulations are required to quantify local fluctuations in atomic positions and correlations, for example, between rotations of the molecular sublattice and titling of the octahedral inorganic networks.
+From the materials simulation perspective, modelling of perovskite crystal dynamics at finite temperatures can be achieved using molecular dynamics (MD).\cite{quarti2015structural,mattoni2016modeling,egger2016hybrid,dar2016origin,stoich_MD_perov_mixed_anion_cation,guo2022atomistic} However, large and long simulations are required to quantify local fluctuations in atomic positions and correlations, for example, between rotations of the molecular sublattice and titling of the octahedral inorganic networks.
 MD simulations based on density functional theory (DFT) forces are restricted in system size (typically 10s---100s of atoms for 100s ps) due to the high computational cost, and conventional force fields are lacking in their ability to describe both the dynamics of the organic A-site cations and the highly deformable octahedra.
 Alternative methods are necessary to enable the collection of accurate and efficient structural information.